codechangers/codecontest.org/_docs/tutorials/runHero.md

 }
 ```

-Now you can use the `createACharacter` function in the `room.js` file to create the new character wherever it is needed.
+Now you can use the `createACharacter` _function_ in the `room.js` file to create the new character wherever it is needed.
 In this game we want the enemies to be created in random spots around the map as soon as the game starts.
-To do this the `createACharacter` will be placed in the `room.js` file in the `onInit` function.
-Since we want multiple characters created when the game starts, we’re going to put our `createACharacter` function in a for loop.
-So, we create a variable called `i` then we create a for loop with our function inside.
+To do this the `createACharacter` will be placed in the `room.js` file in the `onInit` _function_.
+Since we want multiple characters created when the game starts, we’re going to put our `createACharacter` _function_ in a for loop.
+So, we create a variable called `i` then we create a for loop with our _function_ inside.

 ```javascript
 onInit(){